 New Mobility Aid Introduction

-The introduction of canes, walkers, or wheelchairs signals an appropriate time for grab bars for seniors.
+The introduction of canes, walkers, or wheelchairs signals an appropriate time for support bars.
 These devices work together to create a comprehensive safety system throughout the home.

 Vision or Balance Changes